 Local studies such as Mutua (2010) dwelt on turnaround strategies by the deposit protection fund (DPF) board to changes in the external environment.
-The study had gaps since it did not link turnaround strategies to the performance of Uchumi supermarkets limited.
-Njihia (2009) investigated the turnaround strategies of Kenya Commercial Bank Limited to changes in the Kenyan banking industry but ignored the strategic responses adopted by Uchumi supermarkets limited and the impact of such strategies on the performance of Uchumi supermarkets limited.
-Although the above reviewed studies made important contributions on various aspects on organizations, they suffer from conceptual and contextual gaps since they did not address the adoption of turnaround strategies by Uchumi supermarkets limited and the impact of such strategies on the performance.
+The study had gaps since it did not link turnaround strategies to the performance of Uchumi supermarkets limited.Njihia (2009) investigated the turnaround strategies of Kenya Commercial Bank Limited to changes in the Kenyan banking industry but ignored the strategic responses adopted by Uchumi supermarkets limited.
+Although the above reviewed studies made important contributions on various aspects on organizations, they suffer from conceptual and contextual gaps since they did not address the adoption of turnaround strategies by Uchumi supermarkets limited and the impact of such strategies by Uchumi supermarkets limited and the impact of such strategies by Uchumi supermarkets limited and the impact of such strategies on the performance.
 This is the research gap that the study sought to address.
 The study sought to determine answers to the following question; what is the influence of turnaround strategies on the performance Uchumi supermarkets limited.